patricpit/crud-products-api/README.md

-# Product inventory project with crud and user roles and permissions.
+# Product inventory project with crud and user roles with permissions.
 Only logged in users with the right permissions can manage products and/or staff.

 ## Installation